- SIGNUP PAGE

 - PDF PRESENTATION: THE PUBLISHER OPPORTUNITY i SIGNUP

-News organizations need new revenues to improve journalism’s service to participatory democracy.
-They might provide a new service to the public besides selling ads and stories.
-Managing the privacy and information preferences of individuals is one such opportunity.
+For centuries, local news organizations have been integral to the communities they serve.
+By providing important news and information to improve the health and well being of local residents, they have established themselves as trusted partners.
+Managing the privacy and information preferences of individuals is a related service opportunity.
 In this Q-and-A, we explain an opportunity for local news organizations to begin testing a new role helping community members manage their identity and privacy.
-Are you a local news organization interested to sign up as a Privacytown sponsor.
+Are you a local news organization interested to sign up as a Privacytown sponsor?
 Follow THIS LINK.

 Q: What do you mean by “Privacy Town”?